 Learning is an adventure at McKinney Roughs

-All programs take place at McKinney Roughs Nature Park and registration is required for all programs unless stated otherwise.
-To register for those programs, click on registration link in the upper right corner of this page and follow instructions.
+All programs take place at McKinney Roughs Nature Park.
+Registration is required unless stated otherwise.
+To register, click on the registration link in the upper right corner of this page and follow the instructions.
 For programs with a fee, be prepared to pay online by credit card (Visa, MasterCard or Discover) to complete your registration.

 Community Program Registration Policy

 McKinney Roughs reserves the right to cancel programs due to weather or because the minimum number of participants has not been met.
 Registered participants will be notified of cancellations by email or phone and rescheduled to another date or program.
 If that is not possible, a full refund will be given for any program fees paid.